wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 ## Pick a Language and Framework to Instrument

 Pick the language and framework used by the service you want to instrument.
 Click on the link to go to the detailed setup steps.
+You'll also see examples of metrics that will be reported.

 <table width="100%">
 <colgroup>